SethHartman13/Avrae-Aliases-Snippets/README.md

 ### In Progress:
 - egg - Egg alias that allows players to keep track of eggs that they may have to hatch.
 - guide - Guide alias that allows server staff to put together guides for players.
+- general utilities - Library that contains numerous utility aliases and snippets

 ## License Notice